plateau avec des plantes de la pharmacopée chinoise

 Before prescribing a herbal preparation, the Chinese doctor will carry out a diagnosis to assess the imbalances at the root of the patient’s symptoms.
 Each prescription, even if it’s based on existing recipes called formulas, will thus be tailored to each patient’s individual terrain and temperament.

 The formula thus treats the disease with the aim of balancing the whole body and correcting underlying imbalances.
-With this in mind, the formula will be tailored to each patient’s specific condition.
-Likewise, depending on the evolution of the disease or changes in the patient’s state of health, the proportions and herbs used can be adjusted accordingly.
+With this in mind, the formula will be tailored to each patient to best address their specific conditions.
+Similarly, depending on the progression of the disease or changes in the patient’s health, the proportions and plants used may be adjusted accordingly.

 Thousands of plants and substances

-The Chinese pharmacopoeia contains several thousand substances, of which around 300 are commonly used.
-Most of these substances come from plants, but they may also include other elements.
-For example, we find mineral substances (cinnabar, sulfur, magnetite etc.), animal substances (bones, shells, birds’ nests, pearl powder etc.), insects (ants, silkworms, scorpions etc.).
-Medicinal preparations can also include other substances such as beeswax, honey and resinous substances.
+Chinese pharmacopoeia contains several thousand substances, of which around 300 are commonly used.
+These substances are mainly derived from plants, but may also include other elements.
+For example, there are mineral substances (cinnabar, sulfur, magnetite, etc.), animal substances (bones, shells, birds’ nests, pearl powder, etc.), insects (ants, silkworms, scorpions, etc.).
+Medicinal preparations may also include other substances such as beeswax, honey, and resinous substances.
 The list is not exhaustive.

-Medicinal plants are selected on the basis of their specific properties, taste, nature and interactions with the body’s organs.
+Medicinal plants are selected based on their specific properties, flavor, nature, and interactions with the body’s organs.

-Chinese pharmacopoeia takes into account contraindications and potential interactions between different herbs.
+Chinese pharmacopoeia takes into account contraindications and potential interactions between different medicinal herbs.

-In the light of what has just been said, this may seem obvious.
-But let’s not forget.
-Chinese pharmacopoeia is effective, but it must be prescribed judiciously, following a diagnosis of Chinese medicine.
-Indeed, an illness, according to the criteria of Western or allopathic medicine, may conceal different pathological pictures in the eyes of Chinese medicine.
-This is why each patient will be prescribed a formula adapted to his or her case.
+It may seem obvious, but it is worth reiterating.
+Chinese medicine is effective, but it must be prescribed wisely, following a Chinese medicine diagnosis.
+Indeed, a disease, according to Western medicine criteria, may present different pathological pictures in Chinese medicine.
+This is why each patient will be prescribed a formula tailored to their individual case.

-Moreover, Chinese medicine considers that a disease evolves over time.
-This is why treatments vary rapidly with each course of treatment.
-From day to day, a patient’s condition evolves.
-Medicinal plants are then adapted to the patient’s evolving diagnosis.
-This is why, even if a patient took a formula a few weeks or months ago, and it was beneficial, it will not necessarily be appropriate if certain – apparently similar – symptoms recur.
-They are strongly advised to consult their Chinese doctor again.
+Medicinal plants are then adapted according to the patient’s evolving diagnosis.
+This is why, even if a patient has taken a formula a few weeks or months ago and it has been beneficial, it will not necessarily be suitable if certain symptoms—which appear similar—return.
+The patient is strongly advised to consult their Chinese doctor again.

 Bitter-tasting remedies?

-If pharmacopoeia is the most widely used therapy in Chinese medicine, it’s because it’s effective.
-The Chinese are pragmatic, and are not there to please themselves, but to heal themselves.
-Many Westerners are more sensitive to the comfort aspect of a therapy.
-Yes, it must treat effectively, but as pleasantly – or as unpleasantly – as possible.
+If herbal medicine is the most widely used form of Chinese medicine, it is because of its effectiveness.
+The Chinese are pragmatic and are not interested in pampering themselves, but rather in treating their ailments.
+Many Westerners are more sensitive to the comfort aspect of a treatment.
+Yes, it must be effective, but it should also be as pleasant—or at least as unobtrusive—as possible.

-If acupuncture scares some people, it’s often much worse with Chinese concoctions!
-Some don’t even feel brave enough to swallow them, while others throw them in the garbage can.
-Western noses and palates have undoubtedly become too fussy about their own health…
+While acupuncture may scare some people, Chinese decoctions are often much worse!
+Some people don’t even have the courage to swallow them, while others throw them in the trash.
+Western noses and palates have undoubtedly become too discerning for their own health…

-Over and above individual tastes and dislikes, the taste of a preparation varies greatly from one formula to another, ranging from rather sweet to very bitter.
-Decoctions are generally drunk twice a day.
-The preparation of a decoction requires a certain amount of time, which may also put some people off.
-But many Chinese pharmacies now cook them and deliver them vacuum-packed to their customers.
+Beyond individual tastes and dislikes, the taste of a preparation varies greatly from one formula to another, ranging from rather sweet to very bitter.
+The decoction is usually consumed twice a day.
+Preparing a decoction takes a certain amount of time, which can also put some people off.
+However, many Chinese pharmacies now cook them and deliver them vacuum-packed to their customers.

 0 Comments